pulumi/docs/content/docs/get-started/aws/create-project.md

 aliases: ["/docs/quickstart/aws/create-project/"]
 ---

+Now that you have set up your environment by installing Pulumi, installing your preferred language runtime, and configuring your AWS credentials, let's get started with creating your first Pulumi program.
+In this guide you will:

+- Create a new project.
+- Provision a new S3 Bucket.
+- Add an `index.html` file to your bucket.
+- Serve the `index.html` as a static website.
+- Destroy the resources you've provisioned.

 Let's get started with a new project in a new directory.

 {{< chooser language "javascript,typescript,python,go,csharp" / >}}